Skip to main content

 .updateResultsData()

-this.utils.updateResultsData(results, data) - a method for automatically filling $pages.$i.data and $data, must be called to add content to the resulting page
+this.utils.updateResultsData(results, data) - a method for automatically filling $pages.$i.data and $data, it is necessary to call to add content to the resulting page

 .urlFromHTML()

-this.utils.urlFromHTML(url, base) - processes the link obtained from HTML code - decodes entities (&amp; etc.), optionally you can pass base - the base URL (for example, the URL of the source page), thus the full link can be obtained
+this.utils.urlFromHTML(url, base) - processes a link obtained from HTML code - decodes entities (&amp; etc.), optionally you can pass base - a base URL (for example, the URL of the source page), thus a full link can be obtained

 .url.extractDomain()

 this.utils.url.extractDomain(url, removeDefaultSubdomain) - the method takes a link as the first parameter and returns the domain from this link.
-The second optional parameter determines whether to remove the www subdomain from the domain.
-By default, 0 - i.e. not to remove.
+The second optional parameter determines whether to cut the subdomain www from the domain.
+By default 0 - that is, do not cut.

 .url.extractTopDomain()